opensearch-project/documentation-website/_opensearch/install/quickstart.md

     ```bash
     docker-compose ps
     ```
-1. Send a query the OpenSearch REST API to verify that the service is running.
+1. Query the OpenSearch REST API to verify that the service is running.
 You should use `-k` (also written as `--insecure`) to disable host name checking because the default security configuration uses demo certificates.
 Use `-u` to pass the default username and password (`admin:admin`).
     ```bash
     curl https://localhost:9200 -ku admin:admin
     ```